Biate people: Origin

 Lamlira marked the land with his handiwork by moulding stones in different shape and sizes like man, animal, stone altar and different kind of vessels called Lungzubel which literally means "Stone rice beer container" in the Biate language.
 The artefacts could still be seen today in all Biate dominated areas and some other areas of Assam and Meghalaya which are also believed to have been inhabited by the Biates in olden days.
 Pakem, also wrote that these round stones and hollow ground resemble those found in the nearby Sumer Elaka, between Umkyurpong and Kseh villages in Meghalaya.
 He also believed that it might have been the sacrificial or dancing places of the Biates forefathers of the forerunner.
 In Biate it is called ‘Lamlira Lung Sin’ meaning ‘handiwork of Lamlira’ Many of the relics were gradually destroyed over time, by nature or man, as it was left abandoned and unguarded so long.
 The vast mountainous region of Jaintia and Naga Hills in the north, according to G.A.
 Grierson, is the home of the Kuki-Chin tribes.
 The second migration of the Biate tribe from Mizoram and nearby hills of Tripura took place between 1500 and 1600 AD.
 Whereas J. Shakespear wrote that the old Kukis made their appearance in Cachar about the end of the 18th century.
 Those of the old Kuki that migrates in the 18th centuries were the left over tribes in the second migration, who moved out of Mizoram to the plain of Cachar was due to the Sailo rebellion in the hills.
 B. Pakem, stated that the period under reference might have referred to the popular Biate in Mizoram and not to the Biates of Assam and Meghalaya.

+Language

+The Biate dialect is akin to Mizo (Lushai), Khawsak / Hmar etc.

+Clan division

-The Biate dialect is akin to Mizo (Lushai), Khawsak / Hmar etc. Biate tribe have five major clans, and there are about 49 sub-clans.
+The Biate tribe have five major clans, and there are about 49 sub-clans.
 The five major clans are Nampui, Darnei, Ngamlai, Ngirsim (Lalsim) and Thiaite.
 Sub-clans of the Biate tribe are :